LehtinenHenna/automatic-watering-system/project plan.md

 - toggling the system on or off
 - how many liters of water gets pumped each time the pump is turned on
 - how often the moisture sensor is read
-It also has a database that has time series data about when the water pump was turned on
+The web interface should also have a login functionality, especially if it uses HTTPS protocol The system also has a database that has time series data about when the water pump was turned on

 ## Raspberry Pi
 Docker Containers: